2024 Best Physical Sciences Schools in the Far Western US Region

 More information about a degree in physical sciences from Stanford University

-There were approximately 560 physical sciences students who graduated with this degree at UC Berkeley in the most recent data year.
+There were about 560 physical sciences students who graduated with this degree at UC Berkeley in the most recent data year.
 Physical Sciences degree recipients from University of California - Berkeley get an earnings boost of approximately $26,827 above the typical income of physical sciences majors.

 More information about a degree in physical sciences from University of California - Berkeley